SionFu/FDString2QRCodeImage/README.md

 ## Licenses

-All source code is licensed under the [MIT License](https://raw.github.com/rs/SDWebImage/master/LICENSE).
+All source code is licensed under the [MIT License]